nishma-ak/InternNexus/README.md

 ## Status

-This is a **portfolio project** demonstrating full-stack development and real-world application logic.
+This is a **portfolio project** demonstrating development and real-world application logic.

 ---